 You may also recognize that some tasks are more unpleasant than others.
-Even if a person is very good at an unpleasant duty, that duty should be rotated and shared by others.
+Even if a person is very good at an You may want to keep two inbaskets for the paraeducator, labeled "Deadlines" and "No Deadlines."

+unpleasant duty, that duty should be rotated and shared by others.
 For example, diaper changing is sometimes necessary.
 It is a task that no one really likes to do.
 Yet it is important and often time sensitive.
 It also has a tremendous effect on the student.
 The student's privacy is at stake, and his or her dignity must be preserved during such an intimate procedure.
 You will want to ensure student privacy and dignity while fairly rotating unpleasant tasks.
 Suzanna, a third-grade teacher at Thatcher Elementary School, works with Vada, a paraeducator assigned to her classroom.
 Vada is assigned to the third-grade classroom on behalf of Melinda, a child with significant support needs.
 Melinda needs "freshening" (as they like to call it) every few hours.
 Sometimes Suzanna takes Melinda to the "private corner" to do the "freshening" while Vada continues working with students on math skills.
 At most other times, Vada takes Melinda while Suzanna continues with the class.
 Neither one likes diaper changing, but Suzanna understands the fairness of sharing the task.